Glen H. Taylor: Later career

 Taylor served as president of Coryell Construction Company from 1950 to 1952 but was forced to resign after being labeled a "security risk," jeopardizing a government contract.
 Afterwards, he was often forced to work manual labor construction jobs.
 He ran again for the Senate in 1954 but was decisively beaten by Republican incumbent Henry Dworshak, winning only 37.2 percent of the vote.
 His sixth and final Senate attempt came in 1956; he narrowly lost the Democratic primary to 32-year-old lawyer Frank Church, and then got 5.1 percent of the vote in the general election as a write-in candidate.
 In March 1958, Taylor proposed that Church take a lie detector test about fraud in the 1956 primary.

-In 1958, Taylor and his wife Dora moved to Millbrae, California, and began making hairpieces by hand based on a hairpiece Taylor made for himself in the early 1940s.
+In 1958, Taylor and his wife Dora moved to Millbrae, California, and began making hairpieces by hand based on one Taylor had made for himself in the early 1940s.
 By 1960, Taylor Topper Inc. had become the major manufacturer of hair replacements in the United States.
 Taylor told The Washington Post in 1978 that he was very familiar with them: "I was 18, a juvenile leading man in a traveling show, and my hair had begun to fall out.
 There isn't much demand for bald juvenile leading men, and I tried everything – sheep dip, what have you – and that just made it fall out faster."

 Taylor explained that he had run for public office without the hairpiece and found that voters "didn't have much use for bald politicians" but that "I ran the fourth time with it and won."
-His original toupée was made from a tin pie plate, which he lined with pink felt and swatches of human hair.
+His original toupée was made from a tin pie plate, which he lined with pink felt, then pulled human hair through.
 In 1958, he was granted a patent (#2,850,023) for his innovative product.
-Glen and Dora Taylor were successful manufacturing hairpieces, and Taylor Toppers became famous.
+Glen and Dora Taylor were successful at manufacturing hairpieces, and Taylor Toppers became famous.
 The company, now known as Taylormade Hair Replacement, is still active in Millbrae.